CircuitVerse/Interactive-Book/docs/logic-design/mev.md

 1. Start by covering the variables alone.
 2. Expand the coverage to identical adjacent variables.
 3. Expand the coverage by incorporating ones (1s).
-4. Expand the coverage by incorporating cells contaning *don't cares*.
+4. Expand the coverage by incorporating cells containing *don't cares*.
 5. Repeat from step 2 to extend the coverage as much as possible

 The Boolean product expressions of the groups will be part of the final sum.